hyosung11/OSSD/forge-your-future-notes.md

 #### Submit work in progress for early feedback

-- Sometims it makes sense to send a *work in progress* pull request while you're still creating your contribution.
+- Sometimes it makes sense to send a *work in progress* pull request while you're still creating your contribution.
 Just put WIP: at the start of your request title.
 - This allows you to receive feedback early in the creation process
 - higher quality contributions come from receiving early feedback